-Figure 13 compares Australian selling prices to a single major retailer (Retailer 2).
+Figure 13 compares importer and Australian industry produced wholesale prices to a single major retailer (Retailer 2).
 The data shows price undercutting by a relatively small amount in the first month of 2015, however the level of undercutting increased and remained significant across the remainder of the 2015 year.